ibm-cloud-docs/containers/cs_cli_reference.md

 </dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
 <dd>Choose a machine type.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the location in which you deploy the cluster.
-For more information, see the documentation for the `ibmcloud machine-types` [command](cs_cli_reference.html#cs_machine_types).
+For more information, see the documentation for the `ibmcloud cs machine-types` [command](cs_cli_reference.html#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--name <em>NAME</em></code></dt>
 <dd>The name for the cluster.
 This value is required.
 The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Note that the cluster name and the region in which the cluster is deployed form the fully qualified domain name for the Ingress subdomain.
 To ensure that the Ingress subdomain is unique within a region, the cluster name might be truncated and appended with a random value within the Ingress domain name.
 </dd>

 <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
 <dd>The Kubernetes version for the cluster master node.
 This value is optional.
 When the version is not specified, the cluster is created with the default of supported Kubernetes versions.
-To see available versions, run <code>ibmcloud kube-versions</code>.
+To see available versions, run <code>ibmcloud cs kube-versions</code>.
 </dd>

 <dt><code>--no-subnet</code></dt>